 Milk faces vigorous competition from companies throughout the world, including large multinational consumer products companies that have many cosmetics brands under ownership and standalone beauty and cosmetics brands, including those that may target the latest trends or specific distribution channels.
 Competition in the cosmetics industry is based on the introduction of new products, pricing of products, quality of products, quality of packaging, brand awareness, perceived value and quality, innovation, distribution and in-store presence and visibility, promotional activities, advertising, editorials, e-commerce and mobile commerce initiatives and other activities.
-We must compete with a high volume of new product introductions and existing products by diverse companies across several different distribution channels
+We must compete with a high volume of new product introductions and existing products by diverse companies across several different distribution channels.

 Many multinational consumer companies have greater financial, technical or marketing resources, longer operating histories, greater brand recognition or larger customer bases than we do and may be able to respond more effectively to changing business and economic conditions than we can.
 Our competitors may attempt to gain market share by offering products at prices at or below the prices at which our products are typically offered, including through the use of large percentage discounts.
-Competitive pricing may require us to reduce our prices, which would decrease our profitability or result in lost sales.
-Our competitors, many of whom have greater resources than we do, may be better able to withstand these price reductions and lost sales.
-Our competitors may also leverage their scale for advantageous instore support at retailers or for advantages in procuring raw materials or using up capacity at CMOs or warehouses that we cannot replicate given our size.
+Competitors, many of whom have greater resources than we do, may be better able to withstand these price reductions and lost sales.
+Our competitors may also leverage their scale for advantageous in-store support at retailers or for advantages in procuring raw materials or using up capacity at CMOs or warehouses that we cannot replicate given our size.